flatironinstitute/mcmc-monitor/README.md

 ## Running the monitor service

 First, make sure you have a recent version of [NodeJS](https://nodejs.org/en/download/) installed.
 Our tests use version 16.
+(`node` version 16.0.0 is considered the minimum supported version for the project.)

 > Note: there is no need to clone this repo.
 You can use the npx command below.